Kiran5000/Market-Research-Use-Case-Generation-Multi-Agent-Application/README.md

-# Market Research & Use Case Generation Agent
+# Market Research & Use Case Generation Multi Agent Application

 ## Overview
-The Market Research & Use Case Generation Agent is an AI-powered platform designed to revolutionize industry research and innovation.
+The Market Research & Use Case Generation Multi AgentApplicaiton is an AI-powered platform designed to revolutionize industry research and innovation.
 By leveraging state-of-the-art generative AI and machine learning technologies, this application provides actionable insights, innovative AI use cases, and tailored resources to businesses aiming to gain a competitive edge.
 The system integrates seamlessly into existing workflows, offering decision-makers unparalleled efficiency and scalability in strategic planning.

 ## Key Features
 1. **Comprehensive Industry Analysis:**